123zeba/Dubai_Apartment_Price-Prediction/Readme.md

 Here apartments with high prices are outliers so we remove them.

 # DATA PREPROCESSING
-converting categorical feature(title) into numerical feature.
+Converting categorical feature(title) into numerical feature.